alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/ios-osx.md

   * About: This will show the full set of information retrieved by the About Client from the nearby application.
-  * Onboarding: You can use the Onboarder to step through the process of onboarding the Onboardable onto the local Wi-Fi network.
+  * Onboarding: You can use the Onboarder to step through the process of onboarding the Onboardee onto the local Wi-Fi network.
 7. Select the Onboarding option and do the following:
   * Enter the SSID and password of the Wi-Fi network you want to onboard the device onto, and then click **Configure**.
-  This will use the Onboarding service to pass these values to the Onboardable.
+  This will use the Onboarding service to pass these values to the Onboardee.
   * Click **Connect**.
 You should see a Success message along with instructions to go to the **Settings** > **Wi-Fi** menu option on your iOS device and switch networks to the one